MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 To confirm the version of the Defender agent, in the Defender portal go to the devices page, and on the devices *Inventories* tab, search for *Defender for Linux*.
 For guidance on updating the agent version, see [Deploy updates for Microsoft Defender for Endpoint on Linux](/microsoft-365/security/defender-endpoint/linux-updates).

-*Known issue*: With the Defender agent version **101.23052.0009**, Linux devices fail to enrol when they are missing the following filepath: `/sys/class/dmi/id/board_vendor`.
+*Known issue*: With the Defender agent version **101.23052.0009**, Linux devices fail to enroll when they are missing the following filepath: `/sys/class/dmi/id/board_vendor`.

 **macOS**: